New Job Congratulations Letter and Email Examples

 Sending Congratulations on Landing a New Job

-Follow the tone and voice that you would typically use in correspondence with this connection - if you are writing to a former manager, your tone may be slightly more formal than if you are writing to a current co-worker who accompanies you on daily coffee breaks.
-If you are sending the note via email, your subject line can be "Congratulations" or "Heard the Good News" or something along those lines.
+Follow the tone and voice that you would typically use in correspondence with this connection — if you are writing to a former manager, your tone may be slightly more formal than if you are writing to a current co-worker who accompanies you on daily coffee breaks.
+If you are sending the note via email, your subject line can be "Congratulations," "Heard the Good News," or something along those lines.

 The note doesn't have to be formal or complicated.
 The main thing that you should communicate in the letter is your heartfelt congratulations.

 If you are sending the note to a current co-worker, it's appropriate to mention how they will be missed at the office.
 You might take the opportunity to mention some of the projects you have worked on together, and some of the successes you have shared.
 Let them know that you are happy they have a new opportunity and wish them all the best.